jakubhajek/k8s-examples/day1/tasks.md

   - Describe such a pod configuration in a yaml file
   - Modify the pod definition and apply the changes

+Run your very first nginx pod using kubectl

 <details><summary>Show me how to run a pod</summary>
 <p>